Skip to content

 Kobudo

-Kobudo (Japan) is the collective name for the more modern (after approximately 1900) forms of classical Japanese martial art from the island of Okinawa.
+Kobudo (Japan) is the collective name for the more modern (after circa 1900) forms of the classical Japanese martial art from the island of Okinawa .
 Contrary to popular belief, the weapons used in Kobudo are not derived from farm tools.
-Farmers did not have the time or energy to delve into the use of martial arts tools.
-Furthermore, a civilian with these types of tools would not be able to do much against a trained professional fighter with real weapons.
-Kobudo is formed by well-thought-out techniques that existed within the Aji (the nobility) and with techniques that have been adopted from various Chinese Martial arts.
+Farmers did not have the time or energy to delve into the use of tools for martial arts.
+Furthermore, a civilian with these kinds of tools would not be able to do much against a trained professional fighter with real weapons.
+Kobudo was formed by well-considered techniques that occurred within the Aji (the nobility) and with techniques that were adopted from various Chinese Martial arts.

 • Bo: 183 cm long stick

-• Sai: small trident with the middle 'prong' being significantly longer than the other two
+• Sai: small trident with the middle 'prong' significantly longer than the other two

 • Nunchaku: two (wooden) sticks connected by a chain